stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-25-history-ele-raid-buffs.md

 Going into [The War Within](https://thewarwithin.blizzard.com/en-us/), we now live in a world where "open" or "flex" raid spots are few and far between.
 Most groups are lucky to have 1-2 open spots at this point, so fitting in an Elemental Shaman - who provides redundant raid utility and no explicit raid buff - is usually a tough decision to make.
+[In a recent Wowhead interview](), WoW's Game Director Ion Hazzikostas had this to say when asked about the situation:
+> Q: Raid Buffs incentivizes class diversity and the feeling of being more powerful when you are in a group.
+We’ve seen more classes get raid buffs in Dragonflight with Paladin getting a second and Hunter’s Mark, leaving just DK and Shaman.
+Is there a reason that these classes don’t bring anything specific buff to the raid?
+>
+> A: Ultimately our goal is broad spec representation and class representation across the different roles.
+I think we're hesitant to add still more raid buffs that might risk feeling redundant and yet another thing to manage or that might too heavily force less choice in composition forming.
+Ideally though, if you're a PUG leader, if you're putting a raid or Mythic raid group, you should want one of every class and then once you have that covered, you should look at who's available and how you want to fill out the rest of your roster based on your people and the content that you're facing.
+>
+> We need to look at diversity and want to make sure that classes like Shaman and Death Knight are bringing tools to the raid that make them valued members of a raid group or valued in dungeon groups.
+That's not to completely close the door on a new raid buff ever coming to them, but our hope continues to be to use the other knobs that the team has at its disposal to get them to a place where they feel equally valuable without just needing a raid buff.

+As of the time of writing this we're still waiting to see what the future will hold.
 Only time will tell what will happen with Shaman utility, and whether Elemental in particular will be able to remain competitive enough to be brought in most raid groups.
-As of the time of writing this we're still waiting to see what the future will hold.